• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Low-carb keto stuffed cabbage is a healthy and delicious comfort food!
+Low-carb keto stuffed cabbage is a nutritious and delicious comfort food!
 And it’s also gluten-free, dairy free, Whole 30 compliant, and paleo. 🙂

 Whether you’re cutting out grains because of allergies, reducing carbs because you want to lower your insulin response, trying to lose those extra pounds still left over from the holidays, or you’re just looking for a super delicious comfort food, this low-carb keto stuffed cabbage is just what you need!